mainframed/DVCA/README.md

 ## Running DVCA

-A Docker container of the most recent release is available at https://hub.docker.com/u/mainframed767/dvca.
+A Docker container of the most recent release is available at https://hub.docker.com/r/mainframed767/dvca.

 Once you've deployed the container, logon with the user `DVCA` and a password of `DVCA`.
 This will automatically launch KICKS and DVCA for you.
+If you're not using the container and installed manually run the command `DVCA` after logon.

 ![CSGM](screenshots/CSGM.png?raw=true "CSGM")